-Network Systems (Market Packages) Network Subsystems & Technologies Information Communication Subsystems Other (Operational) / Performance Weather Information Processing and Distribution Work Zone Management Maintenance & Construction Activity Coordination Other (e.g., Asset Management System) Emergency vehicle location Maintenance vehicle location Parking fees Contact lists Air quality Road surface condition
+Network Systems (Market Packages) Network Subsystems & Technologies Information Communication Subsystems Other (Operational) / Performance Data Collection Weather Information Processing and Distribution Work Zone Management Maintenance & Construction Activity Coordination Other (e.g., Asset Management System)

 The US-75 Corridor is currently operated in a mostly agency specific way, instead of a coordinated corridor basis.
 The corridor agencies and the region have many of the assets needed to implement ICM, however further integration and coordinated response plans are needed.
 Some coordination does currently occur during special events and major incidents.
 Also, some integration is already in place.
 For instance, both the DART HOV operations and the TxDOT Freeway operations are co-located at a satellite TMC, and will be co-located in the new DalTrans facility once it is completed.